RozitaTeymourzadeh/Blockchain_Application_P5/README.md

 ## Functionality
--  Blocks will be produced with detail description of the event so Blockchain contains Organizer ID and the event detail as key value pair.
+-  Blocks will be produced with detail description of the event so Blockchain contains event ID and the event detail as key value pair.
 -  Miners will publish event detail in the blockchain after solving the hash puzzel.
 -  Miners will update their list of event transacrtion based on newly broadcasted event.
 -  Miners validate transaction before publishing.